Hobinnah/HahnDroneProject/README.md

 ## Run

 #### 1. Using Docker
-   use the command below to run the application from the API's root folder.
+   use the command below to run the application from the API's root folder. (~\HahnDroneSolution\HahnDroneSolution)

    ``` docker-compose up -d```